 The aesthetic aspects of music, such as anticipation, can also be realised in our approach.
 There are two distinct viewpoints of anticipation in music: the performer's and the listener's.
-The player anticipates the sequence of notes to come by extrapolating intuitively from preceding notes while at the same time physically keeping an eve on the subsequent score and the listener builds up a mental image of the music as it evolves.
+The player anticipates the sequence of notes to come by extrapolating intuitively from preceding notes while at the same time physically keeping an eye on the subsequent score and the listener builds up a mental image of the music as it evolves.
 Tension builds for listeners as their anticipation of the performance is realised or denied.
 Such experience is captured naturally by the monad/comonad structure with its forward/backward nature and inherent adjointness.
 A specific case of this is discussed in Section 7 where adjointness occurs between the active part of the monad in one timeline and the active part of the comonad in the following timeline.
 Overall the monad looks backwards $(T^3 \longrightarrow T^2 \longrightarrow T, T = IA)$ and its comonad forwards $(S \longrightarrow S^2 \longrightarrow S^3, S = AI)$ in their three cycles.
-However, the situation is more subtle than this: in each cycle the monad looks forwards (functor Afor articulation) and then backwards (functor I for intonation) and its comonad looks backwards (I) and then forwards (A).
+However, the situation is more subtle than this: in each cycle the monad looks forwards (functor A for articulation) and then backwards (functor I for intonation) and its comonad looks backwards (I) and then forwards (A).
 The duality of the monad/comonad represents communication in an orderly manner within initially defined colimits and adjointness.
 Values for η (unit of adjunction) and ε (counit) represent rhetoric and dialectic respectively for the performance, giving a measure of expressiveness and accuracy.
+These units are strongly influenced by the conductor, augmenting his/her role in integrating the individual performances towards an overall sound by the orchestra.
 It is possible that there is a faltering in the communication, resulting in a roll-back with revised adjointness.

 Category theory is no longer solely a theoretical exercise.
-As discussed earlier in Section 7, implementations are available in the functional programming language Haskell [6].
+As discussed earlier in Section 7, implementations are available in the functional programming language Haskell [11].
 Indeed the implementation fed back into the theory with the need for the Kleisli lift clearly established in monad composition.
-Besides the use of an implementation in Haskell of the category theory for the more abstract levels in the music, there are routes in Haskell through to the music itself as signals via Paul Hudak's work on the Haskell School of Music [8].
+Besides the use of an implementation in Haskell of the category theory for the more abstract levels in the music, there are routes in Haskell through to the music itself as signals via Paul Hudak's work on the Haskell School of Music [13].

 There are a number of areas where further work is desirable.
 The violin is a special case of a musical instrument with a clear delineation between the roles of the hands in generating the music.
-A number of other string instruments are similar, such as the viola, cello, double bass and lute but the pedal harp involves additionally foot control.
+A number of other string instruments are similar, such as the viola, cello, double bass and lute but the pedal harp involves additional foot control.
 Woodwind and brass instruments are more complicated with the mouth and both hands involved and the piano, while notionally having the melody played by the right hand and the harmony by the left hand, is much more complicated in advanced composition.
 An attempt to produce a more general match between the brain and the instrument is desirable.
 The notion of anticipation, as key to any communication process, could also be developed further from a more detailed examination of the interplay between the monad and its associated dual, the comonad.
-An attempt to link the structures developed in this work with the denotators of Mazzola and Andreatta and the Haskell School of Music of Hudak would provide a very interesting demonstrator project.
+An attempt to link the structures developed in this work with the Haskell School of Music of Hudak would provide a very interesting demonstrator project.